GerHobbelt/owemdjee/README.md

 - **ogdf** [📁](./ogdf) [🌐](https://github.com/GerHobbelt/ogdf) -- OGDF stands both for **O**pen **G**raph **D**rawing **F**ramework (the original name) and **O**pen **G**raph algorithms and **D**ata structures **F**ramework.
 OGDF is a self-contained C++ library for graph algorithms, in particular for (but not restricted to) automatic graph drawing.
 It offers sophisticated algorithms and data structures to use within your own applications or scientific projects.
 - **oidn-OpenImageDenoise** [📁](./oidn-OpenImageDenoise) [🌐](https://github.com/GerHobbelt/oidn) -- Intel® Open Image Denoise is an open source library of high-performance, high-quality denoising filters for images rendered with ray tracing.
 - **olena** [📁](./olena) [🌐](https://github.com/GerHobbelt/olena) -- a platform dedicated to image processing.
 At the moment it is mainly composed of a C++ library: Milena.
 This library features many tools to easily perform image processing tasks.
 Its main characteristic is its genericity: it allows to write an algorithm once and run it over many kinds of images (gray scale, color, 1D, 2D, 3D, ...).
+- **omaha** [📁](./omaha) [🌐](https://github.com/GerHobbelt/omaha) -- Omaha is the open-source version of Google Update, a program to install requested software and keep it up to date.
+The Google-branded version of Omaha is used to support software patching (both background updating, and on-demand update checks) for Google Chrome, Earth, and a variety of other Google products on Windows 7, 8, and 10.
 - **oneTBB** [📁](./oneTBB) [🌐](https://github.com/GerHobbelt/oneTBB) -- Intel's Thread Building Blocks library: used with OpenImageIO, ...
 - **online-hnsw** [📁](./online-hnsw) [🌐](https://github.com/GerHobbelt/online-hnsw) -- Online HNSW: an implementation of the HNSW index for approximate nearest neighbors search for C++14, that supports incremental insertion and removal of elements.
 - **onnxruntime** [📁](./onnxruntime) [🌐](https://github.com/GerHobbelt/onnxruntime) -- a cross-platform inference and training machine-learning accelerator. **ONNX Runtime inference** can enable faster customer experiences and lower costs, supporting models from deep learning frameworks such as PyTorch and TensorFlow/Keras as well as classical machine learning libraries such as scikit-learn, LightGBM, XGBoost, etc. ONNX Runtime is compatible with different hardware, drivers, and operating systems, and provides optimal performance by leveraging hardware accelerators where applicable alongside graph optimizations and transforms.
 [Learn more &rarr;](https://www.onnxruntime.ai/docs/#onnx-runtime-for-inferencing)